 in many examples.
 Now, finally, we’ll explain what that information

 represents.
-Consider the following connect
+Consider the following connect statement from our

 Thermal Control example: